emard/esp32ecp5/README.md

 # Connect ESP32 to WiFi

-To automate further use, it is good to setup ESP32 to automatically bring up networking and services after power up.
-This is done using auto-executable file named "main.py" which will connect to one Access Point with one password.
+This is how to manually setup WiFi using auto-executable file named "main.py" which will connect to one Access Point with one password.
 Later will be explained how to setup simple roaming profile with multiple APs and passwords.